huseyineskan/palestine-support-web-components/README.md

 ## Setup

-- Paste the html codes in the relevant folders into the `header` section of your website.
+- Copy and paste the html codes in the relevant folders into the `header` section of your website.
-- Paste the css codes in the relevant folders into the `style.css` section of your website.
+- Copy and paste the css codes in the relevant folders into the `style.css` section of your website.